 The secret to powerful collaborations and beautiful relationships is interacting with individuals, not groups.
 When we look into one another’s eyes and connect on those things on which we are passionate, we can spark a fire in one another and in others within our influence.
 Conversely, when we fail to see each other as unique individuals, we’ll categorize others as part of groups with which we may either feel strong allegiance or vehement disagreement.

 When we label others as part of a group, we miss out on so much.
 The things I’ve learned from people who are different from me cannot be contained here.
 The most important for me is the understanding of the “why” behind their opinions and beliefs.
-When we get a glimpse of the pain that has informed the beliefs of others, we are far more sympathetic to their positions.
+When we get a glimpse of the painful events or strong influences that have informed the beliefs of others, we are far more sympathetic to their positions.
 Likewise, when we are willing to listen to their “why,” they are far more likely to listen to ours.
 That’s called mutual respect, and that’s what forms the foundation on which we can build good results.

 Listening doesn’t imply agreement.
 We can listen to each other and still strongly disagree.
 But we come away with a better understanding of the position of the other person.
 Importantly, rather than feeling obligated to persuade someone to our point of view, when we truly listen to others, we have an opportunity to share our differing opinion in a way that has a much better chance of being received and absorbed.
 An example of this is with a client who became a dear friend of 30+ years.

 Leslie (I’ve changed her name so that she doesn’t get hammered on social media), is a lifelong Christian.
 She has been a foster mother to countless children who desperately needed a mother and a solid foundation of love.
 She has lived her life for others.
 Leslie is an advocate of legalized abortion.